doorlay/A/README.md

-# A
+# Easy Scrape
-A program written in C++.
-Not sure of its function yet.
+A python web scraping program for beginners, easy to install and easy to run.

+---